epiverse-trace/tutorials/instructors/files/04-practical-tutors.md

   effectiveness of vaccination can depend on various factors, including vaccine efficacy and timing relative to the outbreak.

-## Activity 3: Combine multiple interventions (Optional)
+## Activity 3: Combine Multiple Interventions

-Compare the baseline scenario with two intervention in the same simulation.
-Use the intervention parameters above.
+Compare the baseline scenario with a simulation that includes two interventions applied simultaneously.
+Use the intervention parameters described in the previous activity.

+**Steps:**

+Open the file `04-practical-activity-3.R` and complete all the lines marked with `#<COMPLETE>`, following the detailed steps provided within the R file.

+**Questions:**

 Within your room, Write your answers to these questions: